 This clever novel is told through a series of blogs that follow an unfortunate event.
 One winter night in Boston, a young woman witnesses a man jump to his death in front of a subway.
 Known only as “l.g.
-Fickel” online, she then turns to her blog to rehash her unfortunate brush with her concerned, supportive followers.
-Each night, fickel blogs about “Mr. Suicide,” discussing the ensuing investigation with an eerie foresight...Things take a turn when her blog name is discovered on the dead man’s computer, but it’s only the first of several damning coincidence connecting fickel to the man’s death.
+Fickel” online, she then turns to her blog to rehash the tragic episode with her followers.
+Each night, fickel blogs about “Mr. Suicide,” discussing the ensuing investigation with an eerie foresight...Things take a turn when her blog name is discovered on the dead man’s computer.
+Yet it’s just the first of several damning coincidences connecting fickel to the man’s death.
 Is she truly the innocent victim she portrays herself to be, or is she actually a manipulator getting revenge on the cyber-bullies who’ve tortured her?
 Told through fickels’ blog entries, Peter Manus’ dark tale of obsession and deception will leave you questioning everything you think you know...

 Night of the Ice Storm

-Two decades later, reporter Ed Sperl finds himself irrevocably drawn to the unsolved case, which led to no charges or convictions.
-His snooping uncovers a surprising new connection—but will it be enough to finally give Bessemer residents some concrete answers?
-Only one thing is for certain: The killer is still out there, and he’s ready to strike again...
+Two decades later, reporter Ed Sperl finds himself drawn to the cold case, which resulted in no charges or convictions.
+His investigation uncovers surprising new evidence—but will it be enough to solve the icy slaying and finally provide Bessemer residents with closure?
+Only one detail is certain: The killer remains at large, and he may be closer than you think...

 Looking to find the perfect blend between Stephen King and Ingmar Bergman?
 Look no further!
-Set during the Cold War, the story follows Halvard Starheim, who is haunted by the death of his friend, Jan, at the hands of Russian soldiers during an intelligence mission gone wrong.
-Hoping to understand the strange circumstances of Jan’s murder, Hal teams up with his friend’s widow and playboy journalist Rolf Berg, hoping to unmask the traitor who is colluding with the Soviets to kill innocent Norwegians.
-But amidst the hostile landscape, the trio will encounter other betrayals—and even an international conspiracy—that threaten to derail their mission.
+Set during the Cold War, Wolf Winter tracks explorer Hal Starheim across the arctic wilds of Finland and far northern Europe.
+Hal is haunted by the death of his friend Jan, a fellow explorer who was shot to death after crossing into the USSR’s northern territory.
+Hoping to untangle Jan’s murder, Hal teams up with Jan's widow Ragna and Rolf Berg, a playboy Norwegian journalist.
+Their quest leads deep into the land of the midnight sun.
+But across that unforgiving landscape, the trio will encounter other betrayals—and even an international conspiracy—that threaten to derail their mission.

 Jack Reacher is an ex-military police officer who doesn’t call anywhere home, leaving little to no trace of where he’s been.
 Strong, powerful, and quite intelligent, Reacher is a man who can fix any problem—even ones that have nothing to do with him.
 His 14th adventure finds him on a tour bus en route to snowy South Dakota with a crew of senior citizens.

-But his destination is more than a tiny frozen town—it’s the home of one of the largest prisons in the US.
+But his destination is more than a tiny frozen town—it’s the home of one of the largest prisons in the United States.
 It has also become the center of a volatile conflict: The leader of a biker gang has been arrested on drug charges, and the elderly witness is at the mercy of his cronies’ wrath.
-Reacher’s main is to keep the woman safe, but that’s easier said than done when you’re up against vengeful bikers, a criminal mastermind, and an anonymous assassin.
-There’s only 61 hours to get the job done, will it be enough time for our hero?
+Reacher’s primary objective is to keep the woman safe, but that’s easier said than done when you’re up against vengeful bikers, a criminal mastermind, and an anonymous assassin.
+There’s just 61 hours to get the job done, will it be enough time for our hero?

 The Winter People

-The town of West Hall, Vermont, has always been known for its strange disappearances and old legends—including the mystery surrounding Sara Harrison Shea.
+The town of West Hall, Vermont, is well known for its strange disappearances and old legends—including the mystery surrounding Sara Harrison Shea.
 In 1908, Sara’s corpse was found in the field behind her house.
 The final months of her life were not happy ones: She’d been grieving the recent death of her daughter, desperate to get one more chance to see her again.

 Jump to the present day, where 19-year-old Ruthie lives in Sara’s farmhouse.
 When she wakes to find her mother missing, she and her younger sister, Fawn, search the house for clues.
-They not only find a trove of dark secrets, but Sara’s old diary, hidden under the floorboards.
+Not only do they find a trove of dark secrets—they unearth Sara’s old diary, hidden beneath the floorboards.
 The discovery points to an unsettling parallel between the past and present—and Ruthie may be the only one who can stop history from repeating itself.

-Once again, brillant, hard-bitten detective Lucas Davenport is at loose ends.
+Brilliant and hard-bitten detective Lucas Davenport is at loose ends.
 Even if he wants to ride out the winter in his secluded cabin, he knows a criminal will be hiding just around the corner.
-This time, it’s the Iceman—a nefarious foe who’s desperate to stop a compromising photo from becoming public.
+This time, it’s the Iceman—a nefarious foe who’s desperate to stop a compromising photo from going public.
 The killer has already butchered a family with the (alleged) help of a priest, inciting terror throughout a small Wisconsin town.

 After much persuasion from the intimidated local sheriff, Davenport agrees to take the lead on the investigation.
-But the Iceman and is rising body count isn’t the only thing worth worrying over—the town has plenty of other dark secrets and characters ready for a challenge.
+But the Iceman and his rising body count isn’t the only thing worth worrying over—the town has plenty of other dark secrets and unsavory characters on the move.
 Davenport will try his best to sort through the evidence, but will he be able to take on so many enemies at once?

 The Silent Girls

 Everything may seem dead in the winter, but in this Vermont town, evil is very much alive.
 After his own sister was murdered, Frank Rath turned in his detective badge to become a private investigator.
 But now, his former colleagues need his help—a beautiful teenage girl is missing, and she may still be alive.
-As Frank investigates, other girls start meeting the same fate, forcing him to detangle a web of local intrigue and the painful memories of his own past.
+As Frank investigates, other girls start meeting the same fate, forcing him to untangle a web of intrigue and relive painful memories from his own past.